 If you wish to put a skip on the public highway, you will need to get a skip licence.
-If the skip is to be situated on private land it does not need a licence.
+If the skip is going to be placed on private land it does not need a licence.

-The person signing the application form is responsible for the following:
+The person completing the application form is responsible for the following:

 - ensuring the skip is sited as directed on the licence and is lit during the hours of darkness